8 Best Cutting Boards, Tested by Food Network Kitchen

 Cutting boards are a must-have in any kitchen prep arsenal, but finding the right cutting board can be as tricky as finding the right pair of pants — you need it to be an ideal size, the right material and it must look and feel good, too.

-- Wood Boards: Wooden boards are aesthetically impressive, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
-Wooden ones often double as serving boards too, going from kitchen counter to dining room table to serve everything from crudité to charcuterie, roasts to party platters.
+- Wood Boards: Wooden boards are typically more aesthetically pleasing, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
+Wooden boards often double as serving boards too, going from kitchen counter to dining room table to serve everything from crudité and charcuterie to roasts and party platters.

 How We Tested

 We purchased 14 top-rated cutting boards according to various online sites, reviews and bestseller rankings.
 Within those two categories, we purchased cutting boards at various price points and sizes.
 For each board, we diced potatoes to test stability, roughly chopped parsley to test the board’s surface, made a garlic paste to test for smell resistance and diced beets to test stain resistance.

 - Stability: We tested the board's stability by dicing a russet potato and observing how much the board moved around.
 We then added a wet paper towel underneath the board to stabilize it further, then continued dicing the potato and observed if the wet paper towel made a difference in the stability level.

 - Surface: We tested the surface of the board by roughly chopping parsley to see how easily the knife glided along the surface, whether it made clean cuts and whether parsley got stuck in any grooves on the board’s surface.
 We also observed if the chopped parsley stained the board before and after washing.